 As is often the case in a small town, Glendale doesn't have a public transportation system that people use for their commute.

+Glendale is a somewhat ethnically-diverse town.
 The people who call Glendale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glendale residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Glendale include Irish, German, English, Polish, and French.
+Important ancestries of people in Glendale include Irish, German, English, Polish, and Norwegian.

 The most common language spoken in Glendale is English.
 Other important languages spoken here include Polish and Italian.